CarsonHunsberger/NF_CR3BP_Python/README.md

 ## Installation

-This code is designed to run "out of the box", and has been verified to work on MATLAB versions 2022b and later.
+To install, simply download this repository, extract it, and then copy the "NF_CR3BP" folder into your desired working directory.

-To install, simply download this repository and extract it to wherever you'd like.
+The normal form functions can then be loaded in by including the following line in any of your python scripts.

-To access the NF_CR3BP functions from other folders, right click on the "NF_CR3BP_MATLAB" folder while in MATLAB and select "Add to path > Selected folders".
+    `from NF_CR3BP.NF_CR3BP import *`

 ## Capabilities